 Although this place has a wealth of thousands and millions of pounds, she still prefers her modern life.
 Just a freelancer, having her own time but most of the time being overworked and, most of the time, broke.

-Life is hard being a modern independent woman, but she is alone, living in her own rent, enjoying and suffering while reading her sort of entertainment, and somehow has her own subjective peace that others might not understand, and that's enough for her.
+Life is hard being a modern independent woman, but she is alone, living in her own rent, reading her favorite novels, enjoying and suffering while watching her sort of entertainment, and somehow has her own subjective peace that others might not understand, and that's enough for her.
 That's her home where she belongs, with all her library of books and OC-inspired drawings shut from most of the world's entertainment.

 The story depicted that Ett had been severely injured and unconscious when she arrived at 'that' place.
 The word 'disgraced' that the author uses for Ett when she comes to that place is contextualized as quite elusive; who knows what kind of 'disgrace' the novel Ett encountered?